 Before receiving their dose, participants were asked to lie down, put on an eye-mask, headphones with music, and not to try and interact with anyone or anything during the intoxication experience.

-Garcia-Romeu likened it to watching a film: you don’t want to talk through the film, because you might miss important bits.
+Garcia-Romeu compared it to watching a film: you don’t want to talk through the film, because you might miss important bits.
 It’s better to watch the whole thing to really understand it.

 Considering the way psychedelics impact your brain, one might take them when facing a complex issue, switch off for a couple of hours and then, once they come down, experience an epiphany, of sorts.